Facial recognition technology leads to arrest at Albuquerque store

 According to a criminal complaint tied to Sena’s arrest Wednesday, an Albuquerque Police officer was working at the Albertsons on Montgomery when the store’s surveillance camera, “Put out a ‘Face First’ alert for subject Anthony Sena.”

-The complaints states, “this alert advises (the store) when a subject known to shoplift or cause issues in their store enters the front door.”
+The complaints state, “this alert advises (the store) when a subject known to shoplift or cause issues in their store enters the front door.”

 Sena was arrested for “resisting, evading or obstructing an officer” after trying to run from the police who were attempted to criminally trespass him from the store.
 Sena also had two misdemeanor warrants.